szting/abc-career-atlas/README.md

 - **Smart Learning**: Personalized learning recommendations with progress tracking
 - **Data-Driven**: Advanced analytics and insights for career development
 - **CSV Data Management**: Bulk upload capability for job roles, skills, and competencies
+- **Progressive Web App**: Install as a native app on any device with offline support
+- **Visual Comparisons**: Spider diagram visualization comparing RIASEC scores with skills confidence

 ## Features